Jayanthi-T/Tax-Calculator/README.md

 ### Installing and Modifications

-* Clone the "Billling System in Spring Boot" folder
+* Clone the "Billling System Postman" folder
 * Change the sql username and password in "application.properties" according to your mysql installation

 ### Executing the Program